-As a church we have a Covenant Relationship (pledged financial support) for Katherine Parker, missionary with the Board of Global Ministries of the United Methodist Church, who serves as part of the Community Health and Agricultural Development (CHAD) Initiative of the Methodist Mission in Cambodia.
+As a church we have a Covenant Relationship (pledged financial support) for Katherine Parker, missionary with the Board of Global Ministries of the United Methodist Church, who serves as part of the Community Health and Agricultural Development (CHAD) Initiative of the Methodist Mission in Nepal.
 You can read more about Katherine and her work on her blog: http://bokashi.blogspot.com

-Active in the church since childhood, Katherine from a young age wanted to be involved in mission work.
-In August 2000, after completing college, Katherine began service as a Mission Intern with the General Board of Global Ministry's Young Adult Program.
+Active in the church since childhood, from a young age Katherine wanted to be involved in mission work.
+In August 2000, after completing college, Katherine began service as a mission intern with Global Ministries' young adult program.